amascolo/amascolo.github.io/content/authors/admin/_index.md

 I have been researching programming languages and compilers for data science.
 My goal is to spearhead technological progress through improved software abstractions.

-Previously, I worked as an engineer at deep tech startups, joined [Entrepreneur First](https://www.joinef.com/), and was a quantitative developer on systematic strategies and market making desks.
+Previously, I worked as an engineer at deep tech startups, joined [Entrepreneurs First](https://www.joinef.com/), and was a quantitative developer on systematic strategies and market making desks.